dailydotdev/daily/README.md

 We use Vue for web application development and Netlify for hosting them.
 Backend wise most of the services and cloud functions are written in Node and some minor services are written in Go (wanted to learn Go, perfect chance 😜).
 Everything is Docker-based and deployed to the almighty Kubernetes cluster with Helm charts.
-MySQL is the database which powers everything and Google Pub/Sub is used for inter-service communitcation.
+MySQL is the database which powers everything and Google Pub/Sub is used for inter-service communication.
 Lastly, we use CircleCI for running the CI/CD pipelines.